aravindm711/mustrest/README.md

 # Must REST

-A REST API Server Flask Server that maintains the details of a list of countries.
+An Implementation of Distributed Cloud Storage using REST API Server

-* Create, Update, List the details as per the request.
+* Upload, Download, Delete, List the files on/from the Server as per the request.

+* Implemented Load Balancing by maintaining multiple nodes and splitting files into fixed size chunks, making copies and placing them in unique nodes.

 * Postman collection for testing is accessible [here](https://www.postman.com/collections/d43b6ebe305d0aec317e).